Jordan-Dennis/Miyake/To Do's.md

  returned
  - I also need a function to write the data to a file

+# Docstring plan
+ - I want to reduce the size of my doc strings while maintaining the amount of information that is included within them
+ - Doc strings are written in markdown
+ - remove the parameter bit and returns and include this all within a paragraph.
+Type hinting already tells the type

 # Plan
  - function for the basic reading of the file
  - function for solving the ODE based on a solver request
  - function to multithread solvers in batches
+ - I still want a main() function to implement all of this jazz

 # Goals
  - I think I should be able to do all this in _100_ lines of code